barbecue logo 2.Ribs

 Pecan wood chunks on a gray wooden backgro.

-If you’re doing any Southern-style ribs, pecan is a classic.
+Pecan wood smoke is a classic If you’re doing any Southern-style ribs.
 It’s strong and sweet with some nuttiness to it.

 Just be sure not to overdo it, or you’ll make your ribs too sweet for many folks.

-Subtly Smoky — For those Who Prefer Just a Hint of Smoke
+Subtly Smoky Woods for Ribs — For those Who Prefer Just a Hint of Smoke

 A big blast of smoke in their food isn’t everyone’s cup of tea.
-Fair enough.
+Which is fair enough.

 Peach